Bo Bruce

 Lady Catherine Anna Brudenell-Bruce (née Brudenell-Bruce; born 25 November 1984), known as Bo Bruce, is an English singer-songwriter.
 She released an EP, Search the Night (2010), and an album, Before I Sleep (2013), both of which received a degree of chart success.
 She is also known for her appearance on The Voice UK.
 In 2015, Bruce and her future husband, Henry Binns, formed Equador.

 Early life and family

 Bo Bruce was born Lady Catherine Anna Brudenell-Bruce, the daughter of David Brudenell-Bruce, 9th Marquess of Ailesbury, and his first wife, Rosamond Winkley.
 Bruce is also a granddaughter of Michael Brudenell-Bruce, 8th Marquess of Ailesbury.
 She has an older brother, Thomas Brudenell-Bruce, Earl of Cardigan.
 Her family's seat is Tottenham House, set on a 4,500-acre estate in Wiltshire near Savernake Forest.
 Bruce and her brother grew up at Savernake Lodge on the estate.
-Bruce was close to her mother, who died of pancreatic cancer in 2012, while she is estranged from her father.
+Bruce was close to her mother, who died of pancreatic cancer in 2012.
 She won a High Court action in February 2022 when her brother was removed as administrator of their mother's estate.
 Bruce is also a distant cousin of lingerie model Florence Brudenell-Bruce, and was educated at Marlborough College in Wiltshire and Port Regis, in Dorset.